cnych/traefik2-luascript/readme.md

 WARN[...]
 Hello from LUA script 	middlewareName=file.example-luascript middlewareType=LuaScript
 ```

-and response from github API with our header
+and response from baidu.com with our header

 ```
 ...
-< X-New-Response-Header: Woohoo
+< X-New-Response-Header: QikQiak
 ...
 ```